-In general, the effective date in the header of the Option P, Q, T, US announcement means that all related changes are reflected in the indices as of the open of the specified date, unless indicated otherwise in the text of the announcement.
+In general, the effective date in header of the Index email announcement means that all related changes are reflected in the indices as of the open of the specified date, unless indicated otherwise in the text of the announcement.
 This is typically the case for most mergers and acquisitions.

-In some exceptional cases, such as rights issues, stock dividends and splits, the effective date in the header of the Option P, Q, T, US announcement represents the ex-date (or ex-entitlement date) of the event.
+In some exceptional cases, such as rights issues, stock dividends and splits, the effective date in the header of the Index email announcement represents the ex-date (or ex-entitlement date) of the event.
 A PAF is applied on the ex-date (effective date), and the number of shares is changed as of the close of the effective date.